publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schII/ptA/m__us_usc_t20_s1022d.md

             (B) The standards and criteria that prospective teachers must meet to attain initial teacher certification or licensure and to be certified or licensed to teach particular academic subjects, areas, or grades within the State.

-            (C) A description of how the assessments and requirements described in subparagraph (A) are aligned with the State’s challenging academic content standards required under [section 6311(b)(1) of this title][/us/usc/t20/s6311/b/1] and, as applicable, State early learning standards for early childhood education programs.
+            (C) A description of how the assessments and requirements described in subparagraph (A) are aligned with the challenging State academic standards required under [section 6311(b)(1) of this title][/us/usc/t20/s6311/b/1] and, as applicable, State early learning standards for early childhood education programs.

             (D)